Gifts

 Ans.

-Gift of any sum of money, by a person resident in India to a NR (not being a gift to a relative etc. which is otherwise exempt), on or after 5th day of July 2019, shall be taxed in India.
+Gift of any sum of money on or after 5th day of July 2019, by a person resident in India to a NR in his overseas bank account (not being a gift which are not chargeable to tax as mentioned in FAQ 8 in excess of Rs 50,000 ), , shall be taxed in India.

-Further, the person giving gift to such a NR shall be liable to deducted tax at source (TDS) at the highest rate applicable i.e. 30% on the amount of gift made to the NR.
+Consequent to above, the person giving gift to such a NR shall be liable to withhold tax at source (TDS) at the highest rate applicable i.e. 30% on the amount of gift made to the NR.

-i.
-A NRI receives a Gift of Rs.5,00,000/- from his grandfather on his 18th birthday.
-Will this amount of Gift be taxed in NRI’s hands?
+13. A NR receives a Gift of Rs.
+5,00,000/- from his grandfather on his 18th birthday.
+Will this amount of Gift be taxed in NR’s hands?

-Ans.
-No. Since the Gift is received from his lineal ascendant, that is, a relative, there will be no tax implication in the hands of NR
+No. Since the Gift is received from his lineal ascendant, that is, a relative, there will be no tax implication in the hands of NR.

-j.
-A NRI receives a Gift of Rs.1,00,000/- from his neighbour, who is on his death bed.
-Will this Gift be taxed in the hands of the NRI?
+14. A NR receives a Gift of Rs.
+1,00,000/- from his neighbour, who is on his death bed.
+Will this Gift be taxed in the hands of the NR?

-k.
-A NR receives a Gift of Rs.5,00,000/- from his friend who is a resident, on his 18th birthday.
+15. A NR receives a Gift of Rs.
+5,00,000/- from his friend who is a resident, on his 18th birthday.
 Will this amount of Gift be taxed in NR’s hands?

 Ans.